MTBrangaPeicu/Nig-Viz/README.md

 The page will reload if you make edits.

-### npm run build
+### npm run backend

-Builds a static copy of your site to the `dist/` folder.
-Your app is ready to be deployed!
+This runs the backend of the site letting the app and python model code to connect to the Datastore

+### (From the Model folder) python model.py

+This runs the computation of NIG values as well as updates the Query Passage values